TheSweeterMan/TBD/README.md

 Step 4

-Solder the 3 stripped wires into the via.
+Solder the 3 stripped wires into the via and get rid of any excess wiring.

 ![Image of SolderingPart1](https://thesweeterman.github.io/TBD/Soldering/step4.PNG)